-Call 303-688-0944 to set up a free case assessment or click here to schedule the meeting online.
+Call 303-688-0944 to set up a case assessment or click here to schedule the meeting online.
 Do not wait.
 Your livelihood, reputation, and future depend on a strong defense against sex crimes charges.

 This article covers the following sex crimes: